-• Annual health check
+Annual health check

-The company arranged for basic health check and in-depth analysis e.g. the search for intestine and liver cancer cell including influenza vaccination for all employees who have not been vaccinated over the past year by medical and nurse team form Rama IX Hospital in order to identify deficiency or risk element to the body for employee awareness and prompt medical care.
-Over the past year, result of health check for all employees reported healthy physical condition without disease infected from work place.
+The company arranged for basic health check and in-depth analysis for example the search for intestine and liver cancer cell including influenza vaccination for all employees who have not been vaccinated over the past year by medical and nurse team form Medical Line Lab Co., Ltd. in order to identify deficiency or risk element to the body for employee awareness and prompt medical care.
+Over the past year, result of health check for all employees reported healthy physical condition without serious occupational disease infected from work place.

-• Annual environmental quality check for the year 2021
+Annual environmental quality check for the year 2022